chimbueze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-set the permission of hello file as the same with ello
+change the permission of sub dir to cirrent dir